dskunkler/BBCodeChallenge/README.md

 Why I used this sequence:

   Since worst case for prime is N(when it is prime) and best case is just one division, I figured this would be the big bottleneck in the program.
 Doing some research I saw that there are 664,579 prime numbers below 10,000,000(https://primes.utm.edu/howmany.html).
-I figured instead of checking if every number is prime and palindromic, I would instead generate a set of all the 10^4 7 digit palindromes, create a set of all primes within this set, then iterate through pi and see if our 7 digit string was a member of the set.
+I figured instead of checking if every number is prime and palindromic, I would instead generate a set of all the 10^4 7 digit palindromes, create a set of all primes within this set, then iterate through pi and see if our 7 digit string was a member of the 7-digit prime palindromic set.

 Process: